Award of Excellence 2022

 What is the criteria?

-An acceptable project must have a minimum installed capacity of 1 MW electrolyser and must be in operation for a minimum period of 6 months as of the 1st of July 2022.
+An acceptable project must have a minimum installed capacity of 1 MW electrolyser, additionally it will be positively considered if it has been in operation for a minimum period of 6 months as of the 1st of July 2022.

 The application must be supported by evidence, to allow an expert selecting committee to make a reasoned judgement measured against the following evaluation criteria: